Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_2.md

 #### Pulling Changes
 {: .no_toc }

-Since we pushed a commit from Github itself, our copy of the repo on our Ubuntu system is 1 commit behind `HEAD`.
+Since we pushed a commit from Github itself, the copy of the repo on our system is 1 commit behind `HEAD`.
 In version control systems, `HEAD` refers to the most recent version of the repo.
 To catch up to `HEAD`, we can use the `git pull` command while inside of our repo directory:

 ```
 $ git pull